Diversity is a Chance:

 - provide our employees with information on the chances of diversity, thus including all employees in the implementation of the Charta

 The “Charta der Vielfalt” (Diversity Charter) is a corporate initiative to promote diversity in companies and institutions.
-It was initiated in December 2006 by Daimler, BP Europa SE (formerly Deutsche BP), Deutsche Bank and Deutsche Telekom.
+It was initiated in December 2006 by four companies and is supported by the Commissioner for the Federal Government for Migration, Refugees and Integration, State Minister Annette Widmann-Mauz.

 Equal opportunities and the compatibility of work and family life are crucial elements for a state-of-the-art personnel policy and successful and prospective research at FLI.
-Already for years, we have been implementing flexible working hours, part-time work, home office and many activities to combine career and individual family needs.
+For many years, we have been implementing flexible working hours, part-time work, home office and many activities to combine career and individual family needs.

-This engagement was valued: On October 28th in 2013, FLI was granted with the TOTAL E-QUALITY Award.
+This effort was recognized: On October 28th in 2013, FLI was granted the TOTAL E-QUALITY Award for the first time.
 The TOTAL E-QUALITY Award stands for Total Quality Management (TQM), complemented by the Gender Component (Equality).
+In 2016 and 2019, we were re-awarded the certificate, even with add-on "Diversity".

 This certificate is awarded to organizations from commerce, science or politics and administrative organizations, which incorporate equality into their personnel and organizational policies.
-The awarding is based on self-assessment which will be evaluated by an independent jury with competent representatives from the science sector.
+The award decision is based on self-assessment which will be evaluated by an independent jury with competent representatives from the science sector.

 Apart from the compatibility of family and work, the main focus is on equal opportunities in recruiting and human resources development, promoting fair play at work and the consideration of equality in the institute's principles.

-The Leibniz Association supports and promotes equal opportunities.
+The Leibniz Association has supported and promoted equal opportunities for men and women since 1998.
 The project “Mentoring for women researchers at Leibniz institutions” is one of the strategic tools for promoting equal opportunities.

-The FLI supports its junior scientists through several trainings and programs.
-We urge our female scientists to take part in the Leibniz Mentoring Program to benefit from additional exchange and trainings provided by the Leibniz Association.
+The FLI supports its junior scientists through training and several programs.
+We urge our female scientists to take part in the Leibniz Mentoring Program to benefit from additional exchanges and training provided by the Leibniz Association.

 Detailed information on content and proceeding of the Mentoring Program as well as on application guidelines can be found here: www.leibniz-gemeinschaft.de/mentoring.